CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 * Secure communication between the Application Services.
 * Allow Application Services to identify themselves to clients such as Gateway.
 * Prevent unauthorised nodes from joining the HA cluster.
-* Connect to Service Fabric Explorer from the Web Application Server and each Application Server.
+* Connect to Service Fabric Explorer from each of the Application Servers.

 The certificate can be obtained from a Certificate Authority, such as [Let’s Encrypt](<https://letsencrypt.org/>), and must meet the following requirements: